-A native package contains native C++ code instead of managed code, allowing it to be used within C++ projects.
+A native package contains native binaries instead of managed assemblies, allowing it to be used within C++ (or similar) projects.
 (See Native C++ Packages in the Consume section.)

 To be consumable in a C++ project, a package must target the

 native framework.
 At present there are not any version numbers associated with this framework as NuGet treats all C++ projects the same.

 .nuspec to help other developers find your package by searching on that tag.